St. Louis Mills: Skate Park

-The ESPN Skate Park opened with the mall in 2003, however, the mall did not have the correct copyright agreement to use the ESPN name with the park which led it to be renamed the "St. Louis Mills Skate Park" in mid-2005.
+The ESPN Skate Park opened with the mall in 2003; however, the mall lacked the proper copyright agreement to use the ESPN name with the park, which led to its renaming to the St. Louis Mills Skate Park in mid-2005.
 The park then closed in late 2006 and remained closed until 2007 when a new sponsor named Woodward announced that they would take ownership.
-Plans for that then fell through in late 2007 and the park continued to stay closed until it was re-opened with a new sponsor as "Plan Nine" in April 2009.
-The park closed once again in 2017.
+Plans for that then fell through in late 2007, and the park remained closed until it was reopened with a new sponsor as Plan Nine in April 2009.

+Following the mall's sale to Namdar Realty Group, the skate park was taken over by new management on July 1, 2016, and rebranded as FutureSk8/Earth Surf.
+The park closed once again in 2017 and never reopened.